melowntech/workshop/server/mapproxy/examples/freelayer-tiled.rst

 also take what you have in the :ref:`freelayer-example` project), where we have `SRTM <https://www2.jpl.nasa.gov/srtm/>`_ elevation data along with Czech and Austrian WMTS aerial image layers.

-We may now add some tiled vector layers.

 .. note:: If you do not have ``resources.json`` and ``mapproxy.conf`` files yet,
     go to the :ref:`srtm-example` project and come back, after you have working